Teaching and Learning Prize

 Eligibility

-All staff teaching a minimum of two politics modules for at least two academic years.
+Staff teaching a minimum of two politics modules in an academic year.

 Process